DAY III: Ecological Consolation (July 20)

 would like to use one beautiful piece of creation we are blessed to look upon each night, the moon which is as steady and unwavering as the sun.
 The traditional lunar and lunisolar calendars continue to be used throughout the world to determine religious festivals and national holidays, e.g., Rosh Hashanah, Easter, Ramadan, Eid al-Fitr, and Eid al-Adha, the Chinese, Japanese, Korean, Vietnamese, Mongolian, and Nepali New Year, the Mid-Autumn Festival and Chuseok, Loi Krathong, Vesak (Buddha's Birthday) and Diwali.
 A lunar calendar is based on the monthly cycles of the moon's phases (synodic months, lunations).

 The moon serves as a perfect mirror image for consolations.
 For one, it shines not its own light.
 Also, the moon is always present and moving together with our earth around the sun.
 Sometimes it is hidden only to come out again at another time.
 Consolation is always around the corner.
 Like the moon, it does not have a light of its own except that which shines from the Creator.
 This is often the window of opportunity used by the enemy to deceive.
-This is why in every discernment process, in order to attach ourselves to the source of all consolation, the Heart of Jesus, we need to cultivate holy indifference towards His consolations.
+This is why in every discernment process, to attach ourselves to the source of all consolation, the Heart of Jesus, we need to cultivate holy indifference towards His consolations.

 The moon reflects light in the darkness following God's command from the beginning, "Let there be light."
 See the moon as God's way of continuously creating you.
 Anytime you catch a glimpse of the moon, take that moment to thank God for the littlest graces.
 When you glance up at it, say, "The Lord bless us and watch over us; the Lord make his face shine upon us and be gracious to us; the Lord look kindly on us and give us peace."